josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 -------------------

-Slide 9 of the slide deck {{IASA2-Workshop-Slides}} discussed the following issues involving transparency and communication issues:
+Slide 9 of the slide deck {{IASA2-Workshop-Slides}} discussed the following issues involving transparency and communication:

 * IAOC has typically been perceived to operate less transparently than what is the norm for IETF processes and other IETF leadership bodies.